CivTransylvania/Consitution/Consitution.md

 6.3.1.
 The accusers may only be represented by themselves (the ones wronged).
 6.3.2.
 Any Citizen may review the term of a Magistrate and sue them for the misuse of their position during that term.
 6.3.3.
 Both parties are vested with equal ability to represent themselves during the trial.
-# 7. Law & Amendments
+# 7. Amendments
+The constitution may be amended by a bill passed with a 70% majority vote in the Ecclesia.